nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. After the user inputs the `EditCommand`, the `StudentRecordParser` will identify the command and create a `EditCommandParser` instance in the `LogicManager`.

-2. The `EditCommandParser` parses the rest of the user's input and creates a new `EditCommand` object which will be executed by the `LogicManager`
+2. The `EditCommandParser` parses the rest of the user's input and creates a new `EditCommand` object which will be executed by the `LogicManager`.

 **Step 2: Executing the command**

-The `EditCommand` instance now communicates with the `ModelManager` to execute the command.
+The `EditCommand` object now communicates with the `ModelManager` to execute the command.

-1. The `createEditedStudent` method is called to create a new `editedStudent` that with the edited fields updated.
+1. The `createEditedStudent` method is called to create a new `editedStudent` with the edited fields updated.

 2. The `editedStudent` replaces the  student to be edited with the `setStudent` method.

 3. The `updateFilteredStudentList` method is called to show all student records.

-4. A new `Command Result` instance is created and returned to `LogicManager`
+4. A new `Command Result` instance is created and returned to `LogicManager`.

 #### 4.2.4 Find command